arqma/arqma/contrib/depends/README.md

 #Darwin (macos) builds:

-To build with the x86_64-apple-darwin11 you require the mac os developer tools in MacOSX10.11.sdk.
+To build with the x86_64-apple-darwin19.2.0 you require the mac os developer tools in MacOSX10.15.1.sdk.
 Download it from apple, or search for it on github.
-Create a new directoty called SDKs in this directory and place the entire MacOSX10.11.sdk folder in it.
+Create a new directoty called SDKs in this directory and place the entire MacOSX10.15.1.sdk folder in it.
 The depends build will then pick it up automatically (without requiring SDK_PATH).

+More info can be found on [macdeploy/README.md](macdeploy/README.md).

 #Mingw builds